Social enterprise – business at its best

-They are also more likely than mainstream businesses to be owned and run by women or people from Black and ethnic minority backgrounds; they demonstrate better gender pay ratios; and they are more likely to be located within areas of deprivation.
+They are also more likely than mainstream businesses to be owned and run by women or people from ethnic minority backgrounds; they demonstrate better gender pay ratios; and they are more likely to be located within areas of deprivation.
 Commercially, they are proving resilient despite the pandemic and other recent economic shocks and many are demonstrating strong growth.
-Social enterprises currently account for around two million employees
+Social enterprises currently account for over two million employees

 Buy Social Corporate Challenge

 Our Buy Social Corporate Challenge is one of our flagship programmes, working with leading businesses to bring social enterprises into their supply chain.

 30 corporates from all across the economy are participating, with a combined target of £1bn in spend.
 These include prominent construction companies, pharmaceutical businesses, law firms, tech companies, consultancies and insurance providers.

 In 2022 we launched the Buy Social Europe expansion, working with businesses across mainland Europe to open up their supply chains to social enterprise suppliers.

 The Social Value Act

 The introduction of The Social Value Act in 2012, which we were instrumental in helping pass, has also opened up more opportunities for businesses to engage.
 The Social Value Act obligates any organisation spending public money to consider how the services they commission and procure might also improve the economic, social and environmental well-being of the areas they operate in over and above the contracts being delivered.